 Yonge Corridor Condominium Association (YCCA) is the association of condominium corporations on and around Yonge Street within the boundaries of Highway 401 to the south, Cummer/Drewry Avenues to the north, Greenview Ave./Beecroft Road to the west and Kenneth Avenue to the east in the City of Toronto, Ontario.

 This coverage area matches that of the "Toronto: North York Urban Growth Centre," one of the only five centres designated by the Province of Ontario within the boundaries of the Greater Toronto Area for urban intensification in the "Places to Grow Act" of 2005.

-With over 90 existing condominium buildings and many others in various phases of planning and construction, the YCCA coverage area is already the densest condominium centre in Canada.
+With some 100 existing condominium buildings and many others in various phases of planning and construction, the YCCA coverage area is already the densest condominium centre in Canada.

 Our Goals and Mission